sjp38/hackermail/USAGE.md

 - Nothing.
 If no source of mails is given, `hkml list` shows the last-generated list output again.

+`hkml list` tries to infer the type of given source with its best effort.
+If it cannot find the type of there are multiple possible types, the command will fail with an error message.
+To avoid such failures, users can provide the type of the given source via `--source_type` option.

 Listing Entire Thread of a Given Mail
 =====================================